Brownfield Grant Programs

 For a property or project located within the City of Minneapolis, the City must (in most cases) be the “official” applicant, and/or the City Council must approve a resolution in support of the application, in order for that application to be considered by the grantor(s).
 (However, the grant application must actually be prepared by the owner/developer that is seeking the funding).
 The application process outlined immediately below is designed to generate the City Council resolution required by the grantors.

-City applications submitted for the spring 2013 brownfield grant round must be accompanied by a completed Grant Assessment Worksheet (Spring 2013) [GAW] and by copies of any required supporting documentation specified in the GAW.
-Applications and GAWs should be delivered to Kevin Carroll at 105 Fifth Avenue S., Room 200, Minneapolis, MN 55401.
-Applications and GAWs received by the City’s deadline and approved by City staff will be considered by the Community Development Committee of the Minneapolis City Council on or about April 16, 2013.See below for other information, links and forms needed for the spring (May 1, 2013) brownfield grant round (some of these links and/or forms may change between now and May 1, 2013, so check back periodically):
+City pre-applications submitted for the fall 2013 brownfield grant round must be accompanied by a completed Grant Assessment Worksheet (Fall 2013) [GAW] and by copies of any required supporting documentation specified in the GAW.
+Pre-applications and GAWs should be delivered to Kevin Carroll at 105 Fifth Avenue S., Room 200, Minneapolis, MN 55401.
+Pre-applications and GAWs received by the City’s deadline and approved by City staff will be considered by the Community Development Committee of the Minneapolis City Council on or about October 22, 2013.See below for other information, links and forms needed for the fall (November 1, 2013) brownfield grant round (some of these links and/or forms may change between now and November 1, 2013, so check back periodically):

 Funding Sources (General Information)